nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Introducing, Clock-Work!

-Clock-Work is a **desktop application for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Clock-Work can get your assignment management tasks done faster than traditional GUI apps.
+Clock-Work is a **desktop application for managing tasks a student may have.** It is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Like most of us Computer Science students, if you can type fast, Clock-Work can get your assignment management tasks done faster than traditional GUI apps.
+This guide is meant for the average Computer Science student, who is interested in using Clock-Work.

 With basic commands like `add`, `delete`, `edit`, and special commands like `alert`, `find`, `schedule`, Clock-Work is your one-stop application to organise your busy Computing life :computer:.

 **Get started with Clock-Work with this guide!**

-This guide is meant for the average Computer Science student, who is interested in using Clock-Work.

 Table of Contents
 * [1.
 Quick start](#1-quick-start)